-Eventually, my children grew up, but some misfortunes happened one after another.
-My daughter’s disease and my husband’s death forced me, who had been weary in body and mind, to support my family alone.
+Eventually, my children grew up, but then some misfortunes happened one after another: first my daughter’s disease and then my husband’s death.
+These events left me, who was already weary in body and mind, supporting my family alone.
 Afterward, I came to America to work.
-The money I earned was almost spent in treating my daughter and looking after my parents.
+The money I earned was almost all spent on treating my daughter and looking after my parents.
 Even if there was some spare money, I had to save it for my son’s wedding.
-The people around saw I was very tired and advised me to marry again.
-Regardless of their advice, I still believed I would rather rely on myself than others.
-In fact, although I was strong on the outside, I often shed tears alone in secret at night and didn’t know who I could tell the pain in my heart.
-The only thing that delighted me was that my son got married in July last year, so I felt much more relaxed.
-However, another thing worried me.
-That is, after my son married, it was inconvenient for me to live with him and his wife.
-Alas!
-Thinking that I was old yet had to find a place to live, I could not but feel desolate and sad.
-Later, in order to find my own way, I pinned all my hopes on the US.
-Citizenship test.
-If I could pass the test and become a naturalized citizen of the United States, my life would be assured.
-Thus, every day, I busied myself having the classes, learning English and reciting historical questions.
-I almost devoted myself to this test.
+The people around me saw I was very tired and advised me to marry again.
+But regardless of their advice, I still believed it would be better to rely on myself than others.
+In fact, although I appeared strong on the outside, I often shed tears alone in secret at night and didn’t know who I could tell about my pain.
+The only thing that delighted me was that my son got married in July last year, so I felt more relaxed for a while.
+However, another thing then began to worry me: After my son married, it was inconvenient for me to continue living with him and his wife.
+Thinking that I was old, yet now had to find a place to live, I could not but feel desolate and sad.
+Later, in order to stand on my own two feet, I pinned all my hopes on the U.S. citizenship test.
+If I could pass the test and become a naturalized citizen of the United States, my life would be more secure.
+Thus, every day, I busied myself having the classes, learning English and reciting historical facts.
+I practically devoted my heart and soul to this test

-At that meeting, I saw the following passage of God’s word, “The fate of man is controlled by the hands of God.
+In that meeting, I read the following passage of God’s word, “The fate of man is controlled by the hands of God.
 You are incapable of controlling yourself: Despite always rushing and busying about for himself, man remains incapable of controlling himself.
 If you could know your own prospects, if you could control your own fate, would you still be a creature?
 In short, regardless of how God works, all His work is for the sake of man.
 Take, for example, the heavens and earth and all things that God created to serve man: The moon, the sun, and the stars that He made for man, the animals and plants, spring, summer, autumn and winter, and so on—all are for the sake of man’s existence. … The destination of man is in the hands of the Creator, so how could man control himself?”

-From then on, I started to attend gatherings and read God’s words.
+From then on, I started to attend meetings and read God’s words.
 Yet I still had to face some difficulties in real life.
-In the house I rented, my room-mate always smoked and drank, which caused me not be able to quiet my heart to read God’s words, and I wouldn’t be able to afford to pay my rent and cost of living.
-I didn’t know how to resolve these problems, so I had tofor God’s help, “Oh, God!
-I want to seriously, but when I face these difficulties, I don’t know what to do.
-I only can give them up to You … ” A week later, an agency suddenly called me, “There is a job to serve as a nurse in other state, and it takes about twenty hours to get there by bus.”
-Thinking that the job was too far away, and the U.S. citizenship test was approaching, so, I refused the job.
-But the boss of the agency kept asking me to go work there, and I finally agreed.
-After I got there, the boss was satisfied with me, and I was satisfied with the job.
-And so, I looked after a child in the day and read God’s words in the evening.
-On Saturday I attended gatherings online.
+In the house I rented, my roommates always smoked and drank and chatted loudly, which caused me not be able to quiet my heart to read God’s words.
+And I was in danger of not being able to afford the rent and my living costs.
+I didn’t know how to resolve these problems, so I had to pray to God for help, “O God!
+I want to believe in You seriously, but when I face these difficulties, I don’t know what to do.
+I can only hand them to You.”
+A week later, an agency suddenly called me, “There is a nursing job in other state, but it takes about twenty hours to get there by bus.”
+Thinking that the job was too far away, and how the U.S. citizenship test was approaching, I refused the job.
+But the boss of the agency kept asking me to go work there, so I finally agreed.
+I got there, started work, and the boss was satisfied with me and I was satisfied with the job.
+I looked after a child in the day and read God’s words in the evening.
+On Saturdays I attended meeting online.
 My life was very regular.
-However, I was still somewhat worried: What if after I had worked for only several days, and then was notified to go to have my fingerprints taken?
-Will I not get my salary?
+However, I was still somewhat worried: What if, after I had only worked for several days, I was notified to go back to have my fingerprints taken?
+Would I still get my salary?
 For that reason, I prayed to God and entrusted all this to God.
-Later, after working for 17 days, I received a call from the nursing company, telling me to go for fingerprinting on Sept.
-5. I estimated how much time was left before that, and happily found that I would have worked exactly for 24 days, thus I would be able to make enough money to cover my rent and living expenses, and at that time I could also get my nursing certificate.
-Besides, wait till I was finished with this job, I could also go on attending meetings.
+Later, after working for 17 days, I received a call from the nursing agency telling me to go back for fingerprinting on September.
+5. I calculated how much time was left before that date, and happily found that I would have worked for exactly 24 days, and thus would be able to make enough money to cover my rent and living expenses and to also get my nursing certificate.
+Besides, after I finished that job I could also go on attending meetings.
 Everything was arranged perfectly.
-Later, when I returned home, I got another temp job as a caregiver.
-As one of my friends was going back to China and stay there for a month, she asked me to fill in for her during her absence.
+Later, when I returned home, I got another temporary job as a caregiver.
+As one of my friends was going back to China to stay for a month, she asked me to fill in for her during her absence.
 I needed to work for seventeen hours every week.
-It seemed that everything had been arranged for me properly.
+It seemed that everything had been arranged for me just right.
 I knew all this was God’s deeds.
-When I entrusted everything to God, I felt much lighter and lived so easily.
+When I entrusted everything to God, I felt much lighter and life was so much more relaxed.

-Soon, the day of the test came.
-Although I prayed to God saying that I was willing to’s orchestrations and to accept any result, yet when I failed the exam, I couldn’t help complaining about God: Others could pass it.
-Why did I fail?
-For the sake of the test, I’ve paid a huge price and suffered a lot.
-The more I thought, the more pained I felt.
-When the sisters heard of that, they gave me a call to comfort me and read this passage of God’s word, “Job did not talk of trades with God, and made no requests or demands of God.
-His praising of was because of the great power and authority of God in ruling all things, and was not dependent on whether he gained blessings or was struck by disaster.
+Soon, the day of the citizenship test came.
+Although I prayed to God to tell Him that I was willing to obey His orchestrations and to accept any result, yet when I failed the exam I couldn’t help complaining about God: Others could pass it, so why did I fail?
+For the sake of the test, I had sacrificed and suffered a lot.
+The more I thought about it, the more pained I felt.
+When the sisters heard about it, they gave me a call to comfort me and read this passage of God’s words, “Job did not talk of trades with God, and made no requests or demands of God.
+His praising of God’s name was because of the great power and authority of God in ruling all things, and was not dependent on whether he gained blessings or was struck by disaster.
 He believed that regardless of whether God blesses people or brings disaster upon them, God’s power and authority will not change, and thus, regardless of a person’s circumstances, God’s name should be praised.
 That man is blessed by God is because of God’s sovereignty, and when disaster befalls man, so, too, is it because of God’s sovereignty.
 God’s power and authority rule over and arrange everything of man; the vagaries of man’s fortune are the manifestation of God’s power and authority, and regardless of one’s viewpoint, God’s name should be praised.
 This is what Job experienced and came to know during the years of his life. … Job made no demands of God.
 What he demanded of himself was to wait for, accept, face, and obey all of the arrangements that came from God; Job believed this to be his duty, and it was precisely what was wanted by God.”
 Pondering God’s words, I felt ashamed.
-When Job was robbed of his property, he only bowed himself and worshiped God but not complained slightly.
-Because he realized that what he possessed was all from God, he said such a typical word, “The LORD gave, and the LORD has taken away; blessed be the name of the LORD.”
-This word represented Job’s real submission to and reverence for God.
-As for me, although I didn’t ask God to help me pass the exam with my mouth, I had personal desires and requirements for God in my heart.
-Therefore, once God didn’t satisfy my demands, I began to blame God in my heart, without true obedience.
-Though I haven’t encounter a trial like Job’s yet, I still shall stand in this circumstance and wait for God’s arrangements with a heart of obedience.
+When Job was robbed of his property, he bowed his head, worshiped God and did not complain in the slightest.
+Because he realized that what he possessed was all from God, he said the classic verse, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah.”
+These words represented Job’s real submission to and reverence for God.
+As for me, although I didn’t vocally ask God to help me pass the exam, I had personal desires and requirements of God in my heart.
+Therefore, once God didn’t satisfy my demands, I began to disobediently blame God in my heart.
+But now I know that though I haven’t encountered a trial like Job’s yet, I should stand testimony in this circumstance and wait for God’s arrangements with a heart of obedience.